benoit-dubreuil/fiber-config-generator/doc/research.md

-In the first part of the project, as expressed in the [final report](https://github.com/linum-uqam/inf6200-h2022-benoit-dubreuil/blob/main/report/2022_inf6200_benoit_dubreuil.pdf)' s results, the software library [Simulation Generator](https://github.com/AlexVCaron/voxsim) is singled out as the one that is best suited for the project's needs of automation capability, ergonomics, functional independence, and being coded in Python for simplicity due to the fact that it is the main programming language used within the LINUM.
+In the first part of the project, as expressed in the [final report](https://github.com/linum-uqam/inf6200-h2022-benoit-dubreuil/blob/main/report/2022_inf6200_benoit_dubreuil.pdf)' s results, the software library [Simulation Generator](https://github.com/AlexVCaron/voxsim) was singled out as the one that is best suited for the project's needs of automation capability, ergonomics, functional independence, and being coded in Python for simplicity due to the fact that it is the main programming language used within the LINUM.
 Those requirements sufficed the project's goal at the time, as the LINUM team lacked firsthand experience with third-party